silverstripe/cwp/docs/en/development-tutorials/working-with-modules.md

 <div class="notice" markdown='1'>
 If you get cryptic composer errors it's worth checking that your module code is fully pushed.
-This is because composer can only access the code you have actually pushed to the upstream repository, and it may be trying to use the stale versions of the files.
+This is because composer can only access the code you have actually pushed to the upstream repository and it may be trying to use the stale versions of the files.
 Also, update composer regularly (`composer self-update`).
+You can also try deleting Composer
+cache: `rm -fr ~/.composer/cache`.
 </div>

 Finally, commit the the modified `composer.json`, `composer.lock`  and `.gitignore` files to the repository.
 The